Official Website | Free shipping in South Africa

 merrell

-Godfrey, about 4 years ago
+Godfrey, over 4 years ago

 I have started my gardening journey at the end of Feb.Basically this year was merely a trial run testing with seeds and seedlings.I worked extensively in getting the area weedfree although snails are still my worst enemy.I had to remove all my butternut squash wintermelon and watermelon plants due to pests.I got some tomatoes but soon their time also ran out.I had a very good in the region of 500 broadbean harvest.Currently I have Gem leaf lettuce baby spinach onions greenpeppers and broadbeans.